junjiel473/CSCI-272-Fall25/week-8/README.md

-This folder contains practice codes Week 8.
+This folder contains practice codes and Assignment 4 for Week 8.